Winnipeg Youth Wind Ensemble

 What is the Winnipeg Youth Wind Ensemble (WYWE)?

-The instruments that make up WYWE include flute/piccolo, oboe, clarinet, bass clarinet, bassoon, alto saxophone, tenor saxophone, baritone saxophone, trumpet, french horn, trombone, euphonium, tuba, and percussion.
-There may also be opportunities for WYWE musicians who also play piano.
+The instruments that make up WYWE include flute/piccolo, oboe, clarinet, bass clarinet, bassoon, alto saxophone, tenor saxophone, baritone saxophone, trumpet, french horn, trombone, euphonium, tuba, string bass, and percussion.
+There may be opportunities for WYWE musicians who also play piano.
 WYWE is a dedicated group of young musicians who value ensemble music making at a high standard.

 Why should I join WYWE?

 WYWE is for musicians who want to raise their standard of performance on their instrument and as an ensemble musician.
-It is an opportunity to rehearse and perform in an honour band-like environment, receive high-level instruction from clinicians in sectionals and rehearsals, and develop relationships with like-minded musicians throughout the academic year.
+It is an opportunity to rehearse and perform in an honour band-like environment, receive high-level instruction from instructors in sectionals and rehearsals, and develop relationships with like-minded musicians throughout the academic year.

 Who can participate in WYWE?